HumansAreWeak/inventory-manager/README.md

 # Inventory Manager

-or `invman` as it is called as an executable, is a CLI tool for managing real-world inventories with high-level syntax.
-It is written to be as precise and as comprehensible as possible, i.e. it is possible to view each state that your inventory has been at a particular point in time.
+or `invman` as it is called as an executable, is a CLI tool for managing real-world inventories with declarative syntax.
+It is written to be as precise and as comprehensible as possible, i.e. it is possible to view each state that your inventory has been at any point in time.

-This tool is not yet production ready and is still in heavy development.

 # Features